uniquelau/UmbracoContourDocs/Extending Contour/addingafieldtype.md

 		}
 	}
 The editor simply takes care of generating the UI control and setting its value.
 The List&lt;object> is what is later returned by the field type.

+## Complete example with sourcecode
+A complete example of a custom fieldtype can be found on [nibble.be](http://www.nibble.be/?p=89).